crispinread/wda-bootcamp/blog.md

 ## Content

-We are looking for a nice frontpage explaining who you are and what the site is about and a blog where you can record what you are learning or have done previously.
+We are looking for a nice front-page explaining who you are and what the site is about and a blog where you can record what you are learning or have done previously.
 You might want to add a contact form and an about page with more details about your qualifications and experience.

 ## Resources